Could bioscience research bring more Olympic and Paralympic medals in Rio and beyond?

 Cognitive and motor skills: adaption over the lifespan, neural signatures, and transfer from lab to field

-- Professor Mark Williams, Brunel University, Professor Glyn Humphreys, Oxford University, Professor Chris Miall and Dr Michael Grey, University of Birmingham
+- Professor Mark Williams, Brunel University, Professor Glyn Humphreys, University of Oxford, Professor Chris Miall and Dr Michael Grey, University of Birmingham

 Identifying the behavioural and biological mechanisms underpinning elite performance in aiming tasks